KSP-KOS/KOS/doc/source/language/features.rst

 A similar short circuiting happens with AND.
-Once the left side of the AND operator is false, then the entire AND expression is guaranteed to be false regardless of what's on the right side, so kerboscript doesn't bother calculating the righthand side once the lefthand side is false.
+Once the left side of the AND operator is false, then the entire AND expression is guaranteed to be false regardless of what's on the right side, so kerboscript doesn't bother calculating the right-hand side once the left-hand side is false.

 Read the link above for implications of why this matters in programming.